learnbyexample/Ruby_Scripting/chapters/Methods.md

 <br>

-In this chapter we'll see how to define and use methods of your own
+In this chapter we'll see how to define and use methods of your own.
+Some aspects of method definition/usage will be covered in later chapters

 <br>